-- Primo pizza – directly across the street from Town Hall, this reliable, straightforward pasta and pizza place is the most convenient meal you’ll find.
+- A Pizza Mart – directly across the street from Town Hall, this reliable, straightforward pizza place is the most convenient meal you’ll find.
 It does gets busy and service can be slow so get there early if it’s your plan.

 - Pho Saigon – Decent pho and Vietnamese fare.
 3 blocks away.